gsinghjay/zodiac-engine/memory-bank/progress.md

 - **Web Interface Implemented**: A functional web interface has been added to provide a user-friendly way to generate astrological charts.
 - **Refactoring Complete**: The major refactoring effort to implement FastAPI best practices and migrate the API structure (`endpoints/` -> `routers/`) is finished.
 - **Stable & Tested**: The application is stable, and all tests are passing.
-- **Ready for Next Phase**: The codebase is prepared for download options enhancement, followed by the Natal Chart Expansion Plan.
+- **Ready for Next Phase**: The codebase is prepared for the Natal Chart Expansion Plan.

 ## 4. Known Issues

-- **Chart Download Formats**: Currently, all download options (SVG, PNG, PDF) return the SVG file as actual file format conversion is not yet implemented.
 - **In-Memory Cache**: The chart data cache is not persistent across server restarts and could cause memory issues with many entries.
 - **Template URL Generation**: Using direct URL paths in templates instead of url_for to avoid routing issues.
 - **Web Interface**: